-- Chewy foods: Dense breads, like bagels or pizza crust, can stick to your braces and be incredibly difficult to remove.
+- Chewy foods: Dense bread, like bagels or pizza crust, can stick to your braces and be incredibly difficult to remove.

-- Anything you bite into: Biting into things like apples, corn-on-the-cob or carrots are harmful to your hardware.
+- Anything you bite into: Biting into things like apples, corn-on-the-cob, or carrots is harmful to your hardware.

 Uptown Sushi – 1131-14 Uptown Park Blvd